One month of lockdown: Why Indian states have dramatically divergent Covid-19 trajectories

 However, the best-case scenario is for the positivity rate to decline as testing increases – as it has in Kerala.
 “The transmission has slowed down in such a state,” explained Bhatnagar.
 “All those who were positives have been isolated.
 Containment measures are working well.”

-So what differentiates a Delhi or a Maharashtra from Kerala?
+So what differentiates Delhi or Maharashtra from Kerala?
 According to T Jacob John, one of India’s leading virologists and emeritus professor at Vellore’s Christian Medical College, the answer is simple.
 “It is all about how effective your public health interventions are,” he said.
 “Kerala started early and hit hard with aggressive testing, unlike Maharashtra and Delhi.”

 He added: “The fact that Delhi missed the Tablighi gathering in March tells you something.”